jergas/ouroborus/birdcage/README.txt

 2.- Installation
 ----------------

-- Install the necessary dependencies.
-Scroll down to see what these are.
+- Install the necessary dependencies (see section 1).

-- Open a terminal and, in the birdcage folder, run 'compile.sh' (without quotations) in order to compile the Pyrex modules.
+- Open a terminal and, in the birdcage directory, run './compile.sh' (without quotations) in order to compile the Pyrex modules.

-- To run the audiovisual simulation, simply type 'python start.py' (the full audiovisual simulation).
-You are also welcome to try 'python start.py debug normal' (a text render of the simulation), 'python start.py threaded normal' (a multi-threaded audiovisual version) and 'python start.py visual normal' (a visual-only rendering).
+- To run the threaded audiovisual simulation, type:

+	./start.py [--spec=SPECIFICITY] [SEQUENCE]

+Optional arguments:

+SEQUENCE	Selects the type of simulation.
+Available options are: threaded
+			(default), audiovisual, visual or debug.
+--spec=		Selects a specific configuration file.
+Available options are: Alpha
+			(default), beta, delta or epsilon.
+You are welcome to write your own.

 3.- Configuring Csound